“Like the grasses showing tender faces to each other, thus should we be, for this was the wish of the Grandfathers of the World.”

 Well, he thought to himself.
 At least once the Emperor hears my report, we will be leaving this nightmare of a place.

-Somewhere in a starry sky more silent than anything Torus Phi had ever experienced before, an eagle cried and was answered by a howling wolf.
+Somewhere in a starry sky, shattering a deeper silence than Torus Phi had ever experienced before, an eagle cried and was answered by a howling wolf.

 How the Emperor thought he would find the answers to anything amongst such wild, primitive savagery he could not fathom.
 This had to have been Hera’s idea.